rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challange.md

 ---

 The best way to understand fair AI is ... <br>
-Train an unfair AI and try to detect its unfairness!
+Train an unfair AI and try to fix it!

 ## Get data